Nevenall/sufficient-reason/System/Making_a_Mage.md

   *Pick a [Paradigm, at least one Magickal practice, and 7 Instruments](../Setting/Focus.html)*

-  Focus encompasess both your fundamental beliefs about reality, and the nuts and bolts of how you perform magick.
+  Focus encompasses both your fundamental beliefs about reality, and the nuts and bolts of how you perform magick.

 ## Attributes

   *Assign d6, d8, d10 to the three Attributes: Physical, Mental, Social.*

-  Attributes are mundane traits that represent general faculties.
+  Attributes are mundane traits representing your general faculties.

-  They are the base of most any action.
+  They form the base of most dice pools.

 ## Distinctions

   *Pick a Tradition and 3 more.*

-  Distinctions are mundane traits that can help or hinder a Mage's actions.
-They can be relationships, affiliations, personality, or unique backgrounds.
+  Distinctions are d8 mundane traits that represent facets of who you are.
+They might be relationships, affiliations, personality traits, unique backgrounds, powerful aspects of your personality, or other such things.

-  An appropriate Distinction can be helpful as a d8, or a detriment as a d4 and you get a Plot Point.
-Helpful or Hurtful is your choice.
+  Each distinction can be used as an ordinary d8 trait, but they also have special effects which provide most interesting mechanical effects.

+### Special Effects (sfx)

+  *Start with the default sfx.
+Create a negative sfx to add a positive one.*

+  Each special effect has a name, a trigger, and an effect.
+The trigger is a condition for the effect to take effect.

+  The default trigger for each distinction is:
+  + Gain 1 PP when you roll a d4 instead of a d8.

+  Common Triggers or Negative Effects:
+  - Spend a Plot Point.
+  - Step back a beneficial trait such as an attribute, skill, or asset.
+  - Set up a detrimental trait, like a complication.
+  - Choose to do or introduce something risky, dumb, or complicated.
+  - Create a d8 complication.

+  Common Positive Effects:
+  - Earn a Plot Points.
+  - Step up a beneficial trait.
+  - Double a beneficial trait.
+  - Step back a non-beneficial trait.
+  - Introduce a narrative detail.
+  - Reroll one die.
+  - Create a d8 asset for the rest of scene.

 ## Skills